 You are going to crochet through both touching triangles to join them together along the edges. *Work 3 sc along the side edge, ch 2, work 3 sc along the side edge.
-Skipped the other stitches.** Repeat from * to ** 4 more times.
+Skip all the other stitches.** Work from * to ** 4 more times.
 Sl st to the corner.

 Now bring the 2 ends together and sl st them to form the shape of a star.
 It will not be completely flat but this waxed fiber stretches out after a while so feel free to work it into the shape you want with your fingers.
 Finish off leaving a 5-6 inch tail.

 Now this is how I stuck the star on – you can do it any way you want – glue or a toothpick – I chose to just stitch it right on there with the waxed fiber.
 First I popped the ends through the top closed center of the tree and then out the back between 2 stitches.
 I wove one end up one side of the star and the other end up the other side of the star and tied them together in a double knot and cut off the excess.
 You can barely see it and it worked like a charm!